 On the eve of the Great War, Cardiff’s trade in coal was at record levels of 10.5m tonnes per annum; there were more than 100 coal exporting businesses and around seventy firms managing over 300 ships.
-Losses over the course of the war - principally from German U Boat attacks - saw at least 200 of these ships sunk.
+Losses over the course of the war - principally from German U Boat attacks - saw more than 200 of these ships sunk.
 The sinkings took place not only around the coast of Wales and the British Isles but also in the Mediterranean and off Norway.
 Cargoes included, wheat, sugar, iron ore,steel, oil military/government stores and, not surprisingly, coal.

 At the beginning of the U Boat campaign warning was usually given to enable the crew of the ship under attack to take to the lifeboats but in February 1917 the Germans declared “unrestricted submarine warfare” and vessels were torpedoed or fired on without warning resulting in 124 British vessels lost in 1917 alone.

 We have identified many of the ships that were either registered, owned or operated by Cardiff based firms that fell victim to U-boat action - the list runs to 205 vessels.
-We have also listed British registered ships that sailed from Cardiff and didn't reach their destination - numbering 128.
+We have also listed other British registered ships that sailed from Cardiff and didn't reach their destination - numbering 128.

 We acknowledge the following sources used in compiling these lists: